-The Celebration of Lights starts every year on the Friday after Thanksgiving and closes in late December.
+The Celebration of Lights traditionally commences on the Friday after Thanksgiving and closes in late December.
 In 2019, the attraction is open from November 29 through December 30, except on Christmas Day.
-The display is open daily from 6-9 p.m., with extended hours until 10 p.m. on Fridays and Saturdays.
+You can drive through this over-the-top spectacle of lights between 6 p.m. and 9 p.m. daily.
+On Fridays and Saturdays, however, it stays open until 10 p.m.

-Although Celebration of Lights is a drive-through exhibit, there are other more interesting ways to see it.
-You'll find train rides on Monday nights, and on Monday through Sunday (except December 9, 10, and 25), you can take a horse-led carriage ride—both paid attractions require reservations at least two weeks in advance.
+Although the Celebration of Lights is a drive-through exhibit, there are other more interesting ways to see it.
+Train rides are available on Monday nights and you may also take a horse-led carriage ride any night of the week except December 9, 10, and 25.
+Keep in mind that train rides and horse-drawn carriage rides cost extra and require reservations at least two weeks in advance.

-On December 9 and 10, 2019, you can enjoy a wintry stroll through the display for an up-close-and-personal look.
-No cars are allowed, and special rides are not scheduled for those two nights.
-There will also be holiday music, food and gift booths, an appearance by Santa Claus, and fireworks on these two walk-through nights.
+On December 9 and 10, 2019, enjoy a wintry stroll through the display for an up-close-and-personal look.
+No cars are allowed on these nights, nor are any type of special rides available.
+There will be holiday music, food and gift booths, fireworks, and an appearance by Santa Claus, himself.

 Other Nearby Christmas Displays

-For another drive-through experience, you can head to the Holiday Night Lights at Rotary Park in Wentzville, about a 40-minute drive from St. Louis.
-Open from November 29 through December 29, 2019 (closed Christmas), this public display features more than a mile of holiday scenes throughout the park.
-On Saturday nights, Santa also visits the Kolb Building, where you can check out the collection of trees decorated by businesses supporting local charities.
+There's even another drive-through display, called Holiday Night Lights, at Wentzville's Rotary Park.
+This one is about a 40-minute drive from St. Louis and it's open from November 29 through December 29, 2019 (again, closed on Christmas).
+This public display features more than a mile of holiday scenes and on Saturday nights, Santa makes his rounds at the Kolb Building, where you can also check out a collection of trees decorated by businesses supporting local charities.